-When ultraviolet light is incident on a photocell, its stopping potential is $V_0$ and the kinetic maximum energy of the photoelectrons is $K{max}$ .
+When ultraviolet light is incident on a photocell, its stopping potential is $V_0$ and the kinetic of maximum energy the photoelectrons is $K{max}$ .
 When the ultraviolet light is replaced by X-rays, both V0 and Kmax increase.

 STATEMENT - 2